There are many factors to consider when purchasing a shoe, but one thing is non-negotiable: comfort.

-These plush shoes are some of the most comfortable.
-Some are better for the road, while others are designed for the trail.
+Because of their ample cushioning, these plush shoes are some of the most comfortable options you’ll find.
+Some are better for road running, while others are designed for the trail.

-Most of these shoes listed are made by one company: Hoka One One.
-Hoka is a newer company but has been at the forefront of max cushioned shoes for a few years.
+Most of these shoes listed are made by a newer company: Hoka One One (pronounced “OH-nay”).
+Hoka One One has been at the forefront of max-cushioned shoes for a few years.
 While they won’t win any beauty contests, these shoes are the most cushioned on the market right now.

-If you are scared off by Hoka’s unique look, we’ve also added a few shoes that pack tons of cushioning with a more traditional running shoe look.
+If the high-rise look of Hokas is a deal-breaker for you, we’ve also added a few shoes that pack tons of cushioning with a more traditional running shoe look.

 Here are our favorites for luxurious cushiness that might make your runs more enjoyable.

 Hoka describes this shoe as feeling like marshmallows.
-It also doesn’t try to hide the fact that the shoe has a thick, chunky sole.
-The company refers to it as a maximalist shoe.
+They also doesn’t try to hide the fact that the shoe has a thick, chunky sole.
+The company refers to it as a “maximalist” shoe.

 The thick midsole has two layers for consistency and smoothness.
 Even though it’s cloud-like, it’s not too soft.

 In fact, once you’re wearing the shoe, you might notice that its firmness distracts you from the fact that your foot is inches off the ground.
 It handles well on downhills and around corners, which is not the case with every heavily-cushioned running shoe.

 The concave sole design rocks your foot from heel to toe, offering you an effortless stride that saves you energy on long runs.
 It also reduces the impact from your foot strike.